-Proposals must be submitted via NACHC’s application portal no later than April 3, 2019.
+Proposals must be submitted via NACHC’s application portal no later than January 24, 2020 at 8:00 pm EST/5:00 pm PST.
 Proposals must be complete in order to be considered.
 Incomplete proposals will not be considered.

-The system will notify you upon your successful submission into the portal.
-If NACHC selects your proposal, you will be notified no later than April 5, 2019.
+If NACHC selects your proposal, you will be notified no later than February 3, 2020.

 Proposals must contain:

 - Name/Description of Organization: specifically state if you are an independent consultant, a corporation applicant or part of a joint proposal with other independent consultants.